DiscoveryGroup/bmgraph-java/bmgraph.md

 edge, node attributes in special comments (due to historical reasons and ease of parsing).

-Each key must have some non-empty value if specified.
-Keys may consist of ASCII letters and numbers.
+Each attribute must have some non-empty value if specified.
+Attributes may consist of ASCII letters and numbers.
 Values may consist of any printable ASCII characters, except whitespace.
 Some Biomine utilities support spaces in values by substituting them for the plus `+` character, e.g. `two+words` could be visualized as "two words".
 There is currently no escape implemented to display a literal plus instead.

-Some keys are commonly recognized by Biomine utilities, for example:
+Some attributes are commonly recognized by Biomine utilities, for
+example:

-* `goodness`, `reliability`, `relevance`, `rarity`: Crawler results.
+* `goodness`, `reliability`, `relevance`, `rarity`: Biomine Crawler results.
-* `queryname`: Name of a node in query input, e.g. matching search term.
+* `queryname`: Name of a node in Biomine query input, e.g. matching search term.
 * `alias`: Human-readable name of the node.
 * `queryset`: Membership in a nodeset in the query, e.g. starting nodes have `queryset=start` and terminal nodes have `queryset=end`).